alpha-yadav/DSA/readme.md

 This implementation provides a clear and efficient way to manage disjoint sets.
 Remember to adapt the data types (e.g., using a dictionary for `parent` if you have non-integer elements) if needed for your specific application.

+#  Simple
+Okay.
+I'm ready for your simple request.
+Please tell me what you need.

+#  more detailed implementation
+Please provide me with the context!
+I need to know *what* you want a more detailed implementation of.

+For example, tell me:

+* **What is the task or problem?** (e.g., "sorting a list of numbers," "building a simple web server," "implementing a binary search tree")
+* **What is the current, less detailed implementation?** (e.g., pseudocode, a high-level description, a partially completed code snippet)
+* **What programming language should I use?** (e.g., Python, Java, C++, JavaScript)
+* **What are the specific requirements?** (e.g., efficiency considerations, error handling, specific input/output formats)

+The more information you give me, the better I can help you create a more detailed implementation.